 - Incredibly warm

-The next Canada Goose coat for the ladies is a thigh-length model that’s guaranteed to keep you warm while also making you look good – this is a very stylish parka.
-Just like most of the other Canada Goose garments I’ve described, this one also uses duck down for insulation and has a removable fur ruff.
+The next Canada Goose coat/jacket is a thigh-length model guaranteed to keep you warm while also making you look good – this is a very stylish parka.
+Like most of the other Canada Goose garments I’ve described, this one also uses duck down for insulation and has a removable fur ruff.

 Other features you can expect include interior backpack straps, snap-closure exterior cuffs, a snap-closure back vent, and a tricot-lined chin guard whose softness is pretty much unmatched on the market.
 The parka also has 4 pockets in total – two interior ones and two exterior ones.